hrutavmodha/desktop-assistant/README.md

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

 Made with passion by **Hrutav Modha**

 ---

-## 📌 Note
+# 📌 Note

 - This project is purely offline and does **not rely on any of the external APIs** like OpenAI or Google Assistant, **nor it is dumb `if-elif-else`-like rule-based voice-assistant**

-- It’s a fully local voice assistant with a custom-trained AI model — designed with privacy and hackability in mind.
+- It’s a fully local voice assistant with a custom-trained AI model, which is designed with keeping privacy in mind.